What Is Virilization?

 Treatment of Virilization in Females

 Once you have been diagnosed and have a thorough understanding of what virilization actually is, you can start to work on a treatment plan with your doctor.
 Management depends on proper diagnosis and addressing the root cause and the symptoms.
-Frequent follow up is necessary, if hormonal replacement therapy is prescribed.
+Frequent follow ups are necessary if a hormonal replacement therapy is prescribed.
 Laser hair removal, treatment of acne, treatment of hair loss should be addressed accordingly.
-Maintaining a healthy weight, eating a balanced diet and regular exercise (such as yoga) should also be encouraged.
+Maintaining a healthy weight, eating a balanced diet and regular exercise (such as yoga) is also often encouraged.